Digital Wellbeing Initiative • Results

 Per-app dissatisfaction

 We showed users their top 5 most-used apps and their respective usage times.
 Then, we asked them whether they were happy with how much time they spent on these apps.
-The chart shows the top 50 most used apps alongside their app category and the percentage of users who were unhappy with the time spent on them.
-(Also, the data is from 2021, which is why there are so many third-party reddit clients.)
+The chart shows the top 50 most used apps alongside their app category and the percentage of users unhappy with the time spent on them.
+(Also, the data is from 2021, which is why there are so many third-party Reddit clients.)

 The top 8 entries are social media apps, showing that social media apps have a lot of potentially unwanted phone usage duration.
 Again, we want to stress that not all social media usage is bad; it's just that users are unhappy with how much time they spend there.